 The ACT External PhD Programme consists of:

-- inclusion on relevant ACT and Amsterdam Law School mailing lists
+• inclusion in relevant ACT and Amsterdam Law School mailing lists.

 The external PhD candidate establishes (together with her/his supervisor) a Training and Supervision plan (OBP) in which they agree upon a fully developed research proposal, the frequency of their meetings and participation of the candidate in courses and seminars offered by ACT, the Amsterdam Law School or other accredited research schools.